LIVE LTL RATES

 How does Warp offer freight insurance?

-Warp partners with Falvey Shippers Insurance to offer one-click cargo coverage at checkout.
-When you book a shipment on Warp, you can add insurance with a single click — no separate application, no waiting for underwriting.
+Every Warp shipment includes Carmack Amendment carrier liability up to $100,000 plus a $75K FMCSA surety bond at no extra cost.
+For additional protection, Warp partners with Falvey to offer optional cargo coverage up to $1M per shipment as an add-on at checkout.
+Add it with a single click, no separate application, no waiting for underwriting.
 You receive an instant policy and a downloadable certificate of insurance.
 Coverage is available for all commodity types and shipment modes.

 Protect every shipment with one click